pmean/build-website/text/00/disclaimer.md

-doctors and nurses here plan research studies and make sense of the numbers after the research is done. **I am totally unqualified to provide medical advice.** If you have a question about Statistics, like
-\"When would you use a median instead of a mean to summarize your data?\" then I can provide an intelligent answer.
+doctors and nurses here plan research studies and make sense of the numbers after the research is done. **I am totally unqualified to provide medical advice.** If you have a question about Statistics, like "When would you use a median instead of a mean to summarize your data?" then I can provide an intelligent answer.

-Some questions that might seem to you to be statistical in nature, such as, \"What is the average age that infants can start taking solid foods?\" but which I am still unqualified to answer. **If you are unsure about whether the question is medical or statistical, go ahead and ask**.
-The worst that will happen is that you will get a polite \"Sorry I don\'t know\" response back.
+Some questions that might seem to you to be statistical in nature, such as, "What is the average age that infants can start taking solid foods?" but which I am still unqualified to answer. **If you are unsure about whether the question is medical or statistical, go ahead and ask**.
+The worst that will happen is that you will get a polite "Sorry I don't know" response back.

 **There are some good web sites that do offer medical advice from professionals**.
 I would encourage you to check these sites out in